 It’s almost forty years since Beverly Johnson (b.
 1952) became the first black woman to appear on the cover of American Vogue, in 1974.
 (Donyale Luna had appeared on the cover of British Vogue in 1966.)
 One of the decade’s most successful models, Johnson had moved to New York City to pursue modelling after losing her summer job; she had been a pre-law student at Northeastern University.

-To be accurate, Beverly Johnson was the first model of mixed black/Native American background to make the Vogue cover, as her father’s ancestry is part Blackfoot (see story and slideshow at Vogue Italia).
+To be accurate, Beverly Johnson was the first model of mixed black/indigenous background to make the Vogue cover, as her father’s ancestry is part Blackfoot (see story and slideshow at Vogue Italia).
 Whereas her first agent told her she would never make the cover of Vogue, Johnson also faced obstacles with “the leading black magazines, Ebony and Essence, [who] wouldn’t put me on their covers at first, because I wasn’t ethnic-looking enough” (read her recollection at Vogue online).

 As far as I know, Johnson was also the first black model to be photographed for Vogue’s designer patterns.
 Johnson’s relationship with the pattern company seems to have begun the year before her first Vogue cover.
 This Sybil Connolly pattern, from October/November 1973, is the earliest pattern I’ve seen featuring her: